 When you think "diet foods," you likely picture celery.
-And while celery has plenty of weight loss benefits that make it an effective diet food, that doesn't mean you're stuck eating endless amounts of plain celery sticks while you lose weight.
+And while celery has plenty of weight-loss benefits that make it an effective diet food, that doesn't mean you're stuck eating endless amounts of plain celery sticks while you lose weight.

-Low in Calories for Weight Loss
+Celery for Weight Loss

-Celery has a reputation as a diet food for a reason -- it's incredibly low in calories, so you can enjoy it without putting much of a dent in your daily calorie "budget."
+Celery has a reputation as a diet food for a reason — it's incredibly low in calories, so you can enjoy it without putting much of a dent in your daily calorie "budget."
 A cup of chopped raw celery has just 16 calories, which is just 1 percent of the daily limit in a 1,500-calorie diet, and each large celery stalk has just 10 calories.
-Boiled celery has slightly more calories, at 27 calories per cup, but this still takes up less than 2 percent of your daily calorie budget on a 1,500-calorie diet.
+Cooked celery has slightly more calories, at 27 calories per cup, but this still takes up less than 2 percent of your daily calorie budget on a 1,500-calorie diet.

 Cutting calories is essential for weight loss, and replacing higher-cal foods with celery helps you lower your calorie intake to lose weight.